-The U.S. Fish and Wildlife Services is responsible for protecting and conserving migratory birds, endangered species, marine mammals, and fish.
+The U.S. Fish and Wildlife Service is responsible for protecting and conserving migratory birds, endangered species, marine mammals and fish.
 The Bureau of Safety and Environmental Enforcement governs the safety, environment, and energy resources in the ocean.
-Applicants for Federal licenses are required to consult with the U.S. Fish and Wildlife and the Bureau of Safety and Environmental Enforcement to comply with certain environmental and ocean management regulations.
+Applicants for Federal licenses are required to consult with the U.S. Fish and Wildlife Service and the Bureau of Safety and Environmental Enforcement to comply with certain environmental and ocean management regulations.

 The Maritime Administration, working through the Bureau of Ocean Energy Management (which governs right of ways and lease block issuance) and the Department of Energy, provides insight into the benefits and consequences of the proposed facilities to the nation’s energy needs, and for issuing a National Interest Determination in accordance with the Natural Gas Act of 1938.

 The U.S. Department of State provides counsel in the reconciliation of safety and environmental requirements with respect to international obligations.

-Ultimately, the Maritime Administration has the final approval authority and responsibility to issue the Record of Decision and License, if approved.
-The Record of Decision and License are drafted and negotiated in close cooperation with the U.S. Coast Guard and other cooperating agencies.
+Ultimately, the Maritime Administration has the final approval authority and responsibility to issue the Record of Decision and License.
+The Record of Decision and License are developed in close cooperation with the U.S. Coast Guard and other cooperating agencies.
 The Record of Decision, which is issued regardless of approval or disapproval, must be issued within 90 days of the last public hearing, which by statute, must take place within 240 days after the public has been notified of a complete application.
 Subsequently, the License is issued by the Maritime Administration and spells out the terms and conditions that the applicant must accept in order to own, construct and operate the deepwater port in accordance with the Deepwater Port Act.

-How and where do companies get information to apply for a DWP license?
+How and where do companies get information to apply for a Deepwater Port license?

 What happens if a company does not accept the conditions specified for the license?

-The Secretary may issue a license outright with no special conditions, deny the license, or issue a license subject to certain conditions which may be specified.
-If the applicant does not accept the conditions listed in the license, it may advise the Maritime Administration that it will not accept the license, therefore foregoing the opportunity to own, construct and operate the proposed deepwater port.
+The Secretary may issue a license outright with no special conditions, deny the license, or issue a license subject to certain conditions, which are specified in the license.
+If the company does not accept the conditions listed in the license, it may advise the Maritime Administration that it will not accept the license, therefore foregoing the opportunity to own, construct and operate the proposed deepwater port.

 How long does the license-granting process take?

-The project milestones of the application process have mandatory deadlines and operate on a 356-day ‘clock’ that begins when the applicant submits an application.
-The Maritime Administration, the Coast Guard, and other federal and state agencies evaluate a newly submitted application and work with applicants to meet rigorous review requirements as well as the expectations of state regulators and the general public.
-This process results in either a Notice of Application or a formal rejection by the Maritime Administrator.
+The project milestones of the application process have mandatory deadlines and operate on a 356-day ‘clock’ that begins when the applicant submits a deepwater port license application.
+The Maritime Administration, the Coast Guard, and other Federal and State agencies evaluate newly submitted applications and work with applicants to meet rigorous review requirements as well as the expectations of State regulators and the general public.
+This process results in either a Notice of Application in the Federal Register or a formal rejection by the Maritime Administrator.

-- Compliance with relevant laws, regulations, and license conditions,
+2: Compliance with relevant laws, regulations and license conditions,

-- Consultation with the Secretaries of the Army, State, and Defense,
+7: Consultation with the Secretaries of the Army, State and Defense,

-- Governor of the adjacent coastal state, and
+8: Governor of the Adjacent Coastal State and

 When a favorable Record of Decision is issued, it will stipulate certain conditions the applicant must comply with in order to receive an official deepwater port license.
 Upon certification of acceptable compliance with applicable laws, requirements and conditions, the Maritime Administration will grant a deepwater port license.